 |Position:||Head Swimming Coach|

-Andy Kershaw enters his third year at the head of the Miami Hurricanes swimming program.
+Andy Kershaw enters his fourth year at the head of the Miami Hurricanes swimming program in 2016-17.

 Kershaw joined the Hurricanes in the summer of 2013 after spending the previous 10 years with Southern Methodist University.
 After seven years as an assistant coach, Kershaw served as associate head coach and recruiting coordinator for his final three seasons with the Mustangs.

 Kershaw has been a force for U.S. Swimming as head manager.
-He served in the role for the 2015 World Championships (Kazan, Russia), 2012 Summer Olympics (London), the 2011 World Championships (Shanghai), the 2010 Pan Pacific Games (Irvine, Calif.) and the 2009 Duel in the Pool (Manchester, U.K.).
+In additional to serving in the role at the 2016 Olympics (Rio), he has been head maanger for the 2015 World Championships (Kazan, Russia), 2012 Summer Olympics (London), the 2011 World Championships (Shanghai), the 2010 Pan Pacific Games (Irvine, Calif.) and the 2009 Duel in the Pool (Manchester, U.K.).
 Prior to his time with U.S. Swimming, he served as an assistant coach for the Slovenian national swimming team from 2004-06.

 “I think he is an incredible person,” said Teri McKeever, who served as head coach of the U.S. women’s swimming team for the London Olympics.
 “He is very people-oriented, a great communicator, proactive and very driven.
 Andy is committed to the sport and to developing young people.”